anil-writes/Web-Hosting-Guides/README.md

 ### 78% Off Hostinger Cloud Startup Plans

-Cloud hosting combines speed and reliability with excellent pricing during discount seasons.
-This Hostinger offer can save up to 70% off on Cloud Startup plans.
+Cloud hosting combines speed and reliability with excellent pricing during sale.
+This Hostinger offer can save up to **[70% off on Cloud Startup plans](https://hostinger.in?REFERRALCODE=WEBPRO2025)**.
 Get your discount today by clicking the “Claim Now” button below before the offer expires.

 #### Benefits include:
 - Scalable resources